Primary navigation

 -- gh pr view 7888 --json title,body,comments

-The command emits JSON showing the strictest decision and any matching rules.
+The command emits JSON showing the strictest decision and any matching rules, including any justification values from matched rules.
 Use more than one --rules flag to combine files, and add --pretty to format the output.

 Understand the rules language